studioml/studio/docs/hyperparams.rst

 Basics
 ------

-For now, studio can launch a batch of experiments using a regex substitution of variables inside the script.
+For now, studio can launch a batch of experiments using regex substitution of variables inside the script.
 These experiments are launched in a separate project, and can be compared in tensorboard or by the value of some scalar metrics reported in tensorboard logs.